Extreme cold weather alert issued for Toronto - Toronto | Globalnews.ca

 Extreme cold weather alert issued for Toronto

-Toronto’s Acting Medical Officer of Health has issued an extreme cold weather alert for Thursday as the temperature is expected to fall to -11C with a windchill of -15C this evening.
+Toronto’s Acting Medical Officer of Health has issued an extreme cold weather alert for Wednesday as the temperature is expected to fall to -13C this evening.

 The advisory is issued when the temperature is forecast to reach -15C or colder, or with a wind chill of -20 or colder.